Seven decades of Hampton Roads philanthropy

 - Partners with United Way of South Hampton Roads on grants to help four nonprofits improve access to dental care for low-income residents.

 - Awards Alfred L. Nicholson grants to expand Chesapeake Humane Society and Norfolk and Virginia Beach SPCAs and start Happy Paws Animal Training Center.

 - Assists Elizabeth River Project in creating Paradise Creek Nature Park.

-- Uses Sue Cook Winfrey Funds to help four domestic violence shelters start a regional hotline and coordinated response program.
+- Uses Sue Cook Winfrey Funds to help four domestic violence shelters work together to create a single crisis hotline and coordinated response program for the region.